abhisekmallik/uae-gratuity-calculator-backend/README.md

 - ✅ Configuration API for frontend integration
 - ✅ Health check and monitoring endpoints
 - ✅ Development and production environments
-- ✅ Comprehensive logging and error tracking
+- ✅ Comprehensive logging with production optimization

 This backend is ready for deployment and integration with frontend applications, providing reliable and accurate EOSB calculations for UAE employees.